TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 Figure 2.
 RPM Examples.
 The top 8 figures with the missing shape form a logical puzzles, where the missing shape should be filled with one of the 8 answers below.
 Only one answer can be correct at a time.

 ### Baselines
-The baseline we use to compare our Socratic Model to, is from the paper [[2]](#raven) of the Socratic Model.
-They used a Dynamically Residual Tree, to solve the Raven Dataset.
-The Dynamically Residual Tree is a Tree traversal algorithm, which solves the puzzle by going through the nodes.
-To get the Visual Encoding of the shapes, they used ResNET.
-They also compared it to human performance and a solver.
+The baseline we use to compare our pipeline is from the paper that originated the RPM dataset [[2]](#raven).
+In the paper, they used a Dynamically Residual Tree to solve the puzzles.
+The Dynamically Residual Tree is a tree traversal algorithm which solves the puzzle by going through the nodes.
+To get the visual encoding of the shapes, they used ResNET.
+After training, their algorithm was compared to human performance and a logical solver algorithm.

 Table 1.
 Baseline for comparison